djaus2/PhotoTimingDjaus/README.md

 ## Recent
 ### Status
-> All good now except fpr some WallClock isuues:
+> All good now except fpr some WallClock issues:
   - Gunline for WallClock doesn't show once commited when using the Stitch button  but can measure times form it.
     - But if File->Load and Stitch as WallClock (with guntime as part of filename) does auto set gunline from video and shows it.